trade-tariff/trade-tariff-api-docs/README.md

 ## Running documentation locally

+### Pre Requisite

+Graphviz installed in your local environment

 ### Manual Build and Deploy

 Manual build and deploy is not necessary if automated deploy is used.